Skip to main content

 Print/Save as PDF

-Establishing a strategy for workplace sustainability enables company leaders to make long-term business investments towards a greener and more profitable future.
-Eco-conscious building management makes financial sense in reducing business costs and optimizing expenditures.
+Establishing a strategy for workplace sustainability is at the forefront of many global organizations' list of priorities, with many company leaders being pushed to make long-term business investments toward a greener and more profitable workplace.
+Eco-conscious building management also helps reduce business costs and optimize expenditures.

-Conducting an ESG audit will help you to create a business sustainability report for investors and employees, communicating the strengths and opportunities in your workplace sustainability practices.
-Additionally, an ESG internal audit is key in determining where developments can be made, and how you’re going to achieve them.
+To understand where your workplace stands today regarding sustainability, conduct an audit.
+Conducting an ESG audit will help you to create a business sustainability report for investors and employees, communicating the strengths and opportunities in your workplace sustainability practices, which is key in determining where developments can be made, and how you will achieve them.

-How Companies are Committing to ESG in the Workplace
+How Companies are Implementing ESG in the Workplace

 Businesses large and small around the globe are implementing sustainable workplace practices.
-According to the LA Times, brands including Nike, Google, and Facebook, are using green methods within their workplace, from utilizing green energy to creating recycling infrastructures.
+Brands including Nike, Google, and Facebook, are using green methods within their workplace, from utilizing green energy to creating recycling infrastructures.

-Other examples of sustainability in the workplace include:
+Other examples of sustainability that many workplaces are implementing include:

 • Raising employee awareness of sustainable workplace practices in an office environment